We use cookies

 Anne Marte is a climate change adaptation specialist and knowledge exchange expert with experience in research management, stakeholder engagement and corporate communications.
 She sits on the Steering Group for the National Centre for Resilience and is a trustee for The Green Team and Climate for Culture Scotland.
 She works for ClimateXChange, managing a programme of research to inform Scottish Government climate action.

-A man with short dark hair wearing a dark coloured top and clear framed glasses smiles at the camera
+Richard has short dark hair wearing a dark coloured top and clear framed glasses smiling at the camera

 Richard Dryburgh (he/him)